 Washington State University Tri-Cities is proud to offer the Running Start program for qualifying high school students.
 Upon acceptance to this program, high school juniors and seniors can take free* WSU courses on the Tri-Cities campus while earning high school credit.
 The courses they take here will fill high school requirements and earn them college credits.

 Students can take up to 15 credits at WSU, paid for through the school district, which would equate to a full-time schedule at their high school.
 If desired, students can split their schedules between the high school and university in order to continue participation in high school extra-curricular activities.

 *A balanced full- time schedule either at the university or split between the high school and university is covered and paid for by the student’s school district as long as the student does not exceed state full-time FTE limitations.
 If a student exceeds full-time credit status, they are required to pay for the overloaded credits.

 As a parent, it is a great experience to see your child go through such a unique program.
 I also save tons of money with both of my daughters in the WSU Tri-Cities Running Start program....I love seeing my daughter get ahead on her education, and I cannot wait until my second daughter begins in the fall.
 I would recommend this program to all of the students who think they are up for the challenge.” – Veronica I., parent of Diana.

-Students who are admitted will receive an email notifying them of the good news.
-Note that admissions to the Running Start program is not considered for general admission to a degree-seeking program at WSU Tri-Cities.
+Note that admission to the Running Start program is not considered for general admission to a degree-seeking program at WSU Tri-Cities.

 All Running Start students are required to meet with an advisor in order to set up their course schedule each semester.
 Upon receiving placement results, the RS office will notify students about scheduling their initial advising appointment.
 Each RS student will work closely with their advisor in the Running Start office and with their high school counselor to ensure they are on track for a successful academic year and high school graduation.